Corporate & Commercial

-Double Taxation Treaties and Turkey: A Strategic 2026 Guide for HNWIs and Multinational Investors
+Double Taxation Treaties in Turkey: 2026 Guide for HNWIs

 For high-net-worth individuals, multinational corporations, and family offices deploying capital across the Turkish market, double taxation treaties (DTTs) are far more than tax-administration formalities — they are the legal architecture that determines how cross-border income is allocated, taxed, and protected from being assessed twice.
 Turkey maintains an active treaty network of more than 88 bilateral agreements, including double taxation treaties with the United Kingdom, Germany, the United States, the Netherlands, the United Arab Emirates, Switzerland, Singapore, and most major capital-exporting jurisdictions.
 For foreign investors structuring inbound holdings, repatriating dividends, or licensing intellectual property into Turkish entities, the proper application of these treaties is the difference between an efficient effective tax rate and an unintended cumulative burden in excess of 40%.